soilwise-he/soil-health-knowledge-graph/README.md

 ### This demo of soil health knowledge graph currently contains:
 - A simple "ground-truth" example of converting text to RDF statements;
 - Zero-shot and few-shot (one-shot) examples of converting text to RDF with LLMs (OpenAI GPT);
-- Visualizing RDF knowledge graphs;
+- Visualizing the knowledge graph;
 - Evaluating different conversion strategies using the F1 score and Exact Match;
 - Merging and post-processing knowledge graphs to detect duplicates and conflicts;
 - Interlinking to external databases using metadata extracted from Zenodo;